 Father Colin McLean

-• 2 min read
+- 2 min read

-It is with great sadness that we announce the death of Colin McLean on Thursday 9th April 2026.
+It is with great sadness that we announced the death of Colin McLean on Thursday 9th April 2026.
 Colin had been ill for some months having been diagnosed with Leukaemia in late 2025.
 He spent his final days in care in North London and staff at the care home reported that he had a steady stream of visitors and that he was a much loved patient.
 Several members of the SAF Association committee were able to visit him during his last few weeks and reported quite lively and coherent conversations with him despite his illness.

 Colin joined SAF in 1963.
 He initially served with NFR - first on secondment and then on contract, when he became 2i/c.
 He took command of OG in 1971 for which he was awarded a WKhM in 1973, and subsequently commanded Firqat Forces from 1974-75.
 He was then appointed by Brigadier Colin Maxwell to assist CSOLF with preparing Omani officers for command appointments in SAF.
 He remained in the headquarters at MAM until the end of his military career, returning to the UK in 1977.